 Last summer I went to Kodaikanal with my college friends just to get away from my mundane life.
 Back then my parents were looking for a suitable groom for me and I was a little frustrated with the search.
 Kodaikanal was a welcome break for me.

 Located in the hills of Dindigul district of Tamil Nadu, Kodaikanal is often referred to as the “Princess of Hill Stations” and for good reasons.
 The word “Kodaikanal” loosely means “The Gift of the Forest” which it undoubtedly is.
-Kodaikanal every year attracts lot of tourists, who are looking for an escape from their mundane lives.more “A Road Trip to Kodaikanal – The Princess of Hill Stations”
+Kodaikanal every year attracts a lot of tourists, who are looking for an escape from their mundane lives.more “A Road Trip to Kodaikanal – The Princess of Hill Stations”

 Mauritius is a very beautiful island without any doubt.
-There are so much more to see apart from what the tourist guides show us.
+There is so much more to see apart from what the tourist guides show us.
 And if you want to explore Mauritius on your own then these are some hidden gems of Mauritius that you would love to explore.
 But make sure to keep a day aside for sunbath on beaches.more “The Hidden Gems of Mauritius”

 How do you feel about an impromptu journey?
 The sudden weekend getaways, in my opinion, are ideal for relaxing your overworking brain.
 After playing the role of an organizer in my last Pune trip, I was happy to join my husband on his friends weekend-trip to Sakleshpur.
 A hill-station clad in absolute serenity, Sakleshpur is cocooned in the mountain ranges of Western Ghats, in the state of Karnataka.more “A Weekend Getaway to Sakleshpur”